-Data on flyway population are taken from Lesham & Yom-Tov (1996), Hilgerloh (2009) and Carlbro (2009) after double-checking and comparison with other available sources.
+Data on flyway population are taken from Lesham & Yom-Tov (1996), Hilgerloh (2009) and Carlbro (2009) after doublechecking and comparison with other available sources.
 Due to the great difference between the size of the flyway population of the White Stork in Hilgerloh (2009) and Carlbro (2009) both proportions are given.

-Due to the fact that the project area is not of particular importance for large soaring birds in autumn, no further discussion, e.g. on temporal or spatial distribution of migration, is necessary.
+Due to the fact that the project area is only of general, but not of particular importance for large soaring birds in autumn, no further discussion, e.g. on temporal or spatial distribution of migration, is necessary.